cookiestone12/Cadence-ProjectMelbourne/Ampersound_Platform_Technical_Whitepaper.md

 ### Overview

-The MIME platform uses PostgreSQL with SQLAlchemy ORM for data persistence.
+The Ampersound platform uses PostgreSQL with SQLAlchemy ORM for data persistence.
 The schema is designed to support multi-platform analytics, separated publishing/master revenue, and comprehensive scoring.

 ### Entity-Relationship Diagram